Birth: April-May 1841 Headley, Hampshire, UK

 His daughter was registered in July-September 1869 in Farnham and baptised on 7 November 1869 at St Peter, Wrecclesham when he was a farmer living in Wrecclesham.

-His son was born in February-March, and registered in April-June 1871 in Farnham.
+His son was born in February-March 1871 in Wrecclesham from the 1871 census.

 In the 1871 census as Albert Baker aged 29, born in Headley, Surrey, a farmer of 70 acres employing three men and one boy, and living with his wife (Elizabeth), son (Hester), daughter (Alice Edith), a nurse (Elizabeth Plasters aged 51, born in Barnstaple, Devon and widowed), a carter (Joseph Wooder aged 17 and born in Frensham, Surrey), and a servant (Mary Milam aged 15 and born in Binsted, Hampshire) in Wrecclesham Street, Wrecclesham, Surrey.

-His son was baptised on 7 May 1871 at St Peter, Wrecclesham when he was a farmer living in Wrecclesham.
+His son was registered in April-June 1871 in Farnham, and baptised on 7 May 1871 at St Peter, Wrecclesham when he was a farmer living in Wrecclesham.

 There are seven entries in Ancestry Surrey, England, Electoral Registers, 1832-1945 for Albert Baker address Wrecclesham, Farnham from 1870 to 1876, adding from 1871 "House and land as tenant and occupier at yearly rental of £50".